HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

     -ringAPIPort <value>
     ```

-    Use this attribute to specify the API version number of DAM of the publisher (default: ""; default port for any Kubernetes environment is 443):
+    Use this attribute to specify the API version number of DAM of the publisher (default: ""; default version is v1):

     ```
     -damAPIVersion <value>
     ```

-    Use this attribute to specify the API version number of DX Core of the publisher (default: ""; default port for any Kubernetes environment is 443):
+    Use this attribute to specify the API version number of DX Core of the publisher (default: ""; default version is v1):

     ```
     -ringAPIVersion <value>